Non-equilibrium quasi-condensates in reduced dimensions: Mean-field approximation and collective excitations

 \section{Mean-field approximation and collective excitations}

 The first step to understand the behavior of the system is to perform a mean-field approximation and look for the stationary state of the deterministic GPE that is obtained by neglecting the noise terms in \eq{GGPE}.
-For simplicity, we restrict our attention to the case of a spatially homogeneous system, for which we can look for a translationally symmetric mean field solution of the form $\phi(\mathbf{x},t) = \phi_0\,\mathrm{e}^{-i\omega t}$.
+For simplicity, we restrict our attention {to spatially homogeneous systems, for which the mean field solution has the translationally invariant form} $\phi(\mathbf{x},t) = \phi_0\,\mathrm{e}^{-i\omega t}$.

 Independently of the value of the pump intensity $P_0$, the trivial field $\phi=0$ is always a solution of the GPE.
 For low pump intensities below the threshold $P_0<\gamma$, this is the only solution and is dynamically stable.
 On the other hand, for pump intensities $P_0>\gamma$ above the threshold, it becomes dynamically unstable and is replaced by another solution with a finite density $|\phi_0|^2 = n_s( P_0 - \gamma )/\gamma $ and an oscillating frequency $\omega = \omega_0 + g|\phi_0|^2 $: the global phase of $\phi_0$ acquires a well-defined value by spontaneously breaking the $U(1)$ symmetry of \eq{GGPE}.
 In the analogy with second order phase transitions, the order parameter hallmarking the transition is then the complex field amplitude $\phi_0$.